ltb-project/ppm/README.md

 character class are present in the password.

-- passwords must have at least n of the corresponding character class present, else they are rejected
+- passwords must have at least n of the corresponding character class present, else they are rejected.

 - the two previous criterias are checked against any specific character class defined.